Skip to Main Content

 Learn more about Basic Training here.

-After your BMQ, Cyber Operators will attend a CAF-approved college program on computer network security at Willis College in Ottawa, Ontario.
+After your BMQ, Cyber Operators will attend a CAF-approved college program on computer network security.
 You will receive instruction from civilian instructors on the following topics:

 • Software development